 Be advised that the emergency room would still be the best option when having a serious medical condition.
 No hospital can withhold care even if you do not have insurance.

-Getting Compensated for Your Medical Expenses from an Accident
+Getting Compensated for Your Medical Expenses from a Car Accident

 Being in an accident can be scary.
 Yet dealing with the pain from injuries can put an emotional and physical toll on you.
 In addition, the accident can strain your finances to the limit when the bills start to come in.
 Knowing these factors, you may have already made up your mind that you won’t go to see a doctor or get any care.